Heating, Cooling & Air Treatment

 Larger living rooms, particularly those with higher ceilings or unconventional layouts, are best heated using more powerful gas heaters and higher-powered panel heaters.
 Rather than heat an area directly, they heat and circulate the air evenly around the room.

-If you’re able to isolate your room by closing doors and covering windows, the panel heaters below are a good option as they gently heat and circulate the air itself.
+If you’re able to isolate your room by closing doors and covering windows, panel heaters are a good option as they gently heat and circulate the air itself.
 As warm air rises over time, panel heaters push consistent, precise heat into the cooler areas.
-Otherwise, you should consider a reverse-cycle air-conditioner for the most effective results in larger rooms.
+Alternatively, you might want to consider using a reverse-cycle air-conditioner for the most effective results in larger rooms and open plan areas.

-The below gas heaters are excellent for bigger rooms because they’re efficient and effective, converting around 90% of the gas energy content into heat and providing powerful, instant heat.
-While they’re more expensive than electric heaters to buy, gas-heaters are significantly cheaper to run.
-Note the last option is most powerful and best suited for larger rooms, especially those with high ceilings and no insulation.
+Gas heaters are excellent for bigger rooms because they’re efficient and effective, converting around 90% of the gas energy content into heat and providing powerful, instant heat.
+While they’re more expensive than electric heaters to buy, gas heaters can be cheaper to run.

 Open-plan areas or whole house

-Heating options for the whole home or large, open-plan living areas have a costlier outlay, but you’ll recoup the benefits financially over the long-term, as they generally offer a much wider, further range of heating while remaining energy-efficient.
+Heating options for the whole home or large, open-plan living areas cost more to buy, but you’ll recoup the benefits financially over the long term, as they generally offer a much wider, further range of heating while remaining comparatively energy-efficient.

-The reverse-cycle split-system air conditioners below are among the most cost-effective and energy-efficient heating options in the long run.
-They distribute air widely and evenly throughout small and large living areas, and are also suited to cooling in warmer months.
-For a more accurate calculation on the right size for you, check out our Air Conditioner Sizing Guide.
+Reverse-cycle split-system air conditioners are among the most cost-effective and energy-efficient heating options in the long run.
+They distribute air widely and evenly throughout small and large living areas and can be used to cool your home in the warmer months, meaning you don't need to double up on heating and cooling appliances.
+For a more accurate calculation on the right size for you, check out our Air Conditioner Buying Guide.

 Bathrooms